THOMASELOVE/rethink/README.md

     1. Thomas LE Pencina MJ (2016) "[Do Not Over (P) Value Your Research Article](https://jamanetwork.com/journals/jamacardiology/fullarticle/2566166)" *JAMA Cardiology* Editorial.
     2. Ronald L. Wasserstein & Nicole A. Lazar (2016) [The ASA's Statement on p-Values: Context, Process, and Purpose](https://amstat.tandfonline.com/doi/full/10.1080/00031305.2016.1154108?scroll=top&needAccess=true#.Wqqvlej4-Uk), *The American Statistician*, 70:2, 129-133, DOI: 10.1080/00031305.2016.1154108.
     3. The *Science* magazine piece by Kelly Servick entitled "[It will be much harder to call new findings ‘significant’ if this team gets its way](http://www.sciencemag.org/news/2017/07/it-will-be-much-harder-call-new-findings-significant-if-team-gets-its-way)"

+## The Brian Wansink Story

-- In addition to the readings below, I encourage you to look at the following items related to the hot topic of the Brian Wansink story:
+In addition to the readings below, you might to look at the following items related to the warm topic of the [Brian Wansink story](https://undark.org/article/brian-wansink-data-masseur-science/#comments).

+- Bettina Elias Siegel, [New Study Casts More Doubt on "Smarter Lunchrooms" Data](http://www.thelunchtray.com/new-study-casts-more-doubt-smarter-lunchrooms-data/), The Lunch Tray, 2017-08-16.
 - Anahad O'Connor, [More Evidence That Nutrition Studies Don’t Always Add Up](https://www.nytimes.com/2018/09/29/sunday-review/cornell-food-scientist-wansink-misconduct.html) in the *New York Times*, 2018-09-29.
 - Andrew Gelman, [Everyone Is Missing the Point About Brian Wansink and P-Hacking](https://slate.com/technology/2018/10/brian-wansink-p-hacking.html) at Slate, 2018-10-08.
+- Andrew Gelman, [Concerns about Brian Wansink’s claims and research methods have been known for years](https://andrewgelman.com/2018/03/03/brian-wansinks-misrepresentation-data-research-methods-known-years/), blog post, 2018-03-03.
+    - "...
+Again, what’s stunning about this whole story is that so many of the problems were hiding in plain sight, just sitting out there for all to see, who chose to look.
+The strategy of affable denial worked so well for so long."
+    - Gelman in this post also refers to Stephanie M. Lee's article at Buzzfeed on 2018-02-23: [This Controversial Ivy League Scientist Left His Kickstarter Donors High And Dry](https://www.buzzfeednews.com/article/stephaniemlee/brian-wansink-kickstarter-weight-loss)

 # 2018-03-16 version of the Talk, at the Center for Health Care Research and Policy